Birth Injury Claims

 - Failure to treat or adequately treat serious post-birth complications in the mother

-- Failure to identify and treat secondary infection or other infections
+- Failure to identify and treat a secondary infection or other infections

-- Oxygen deprivation to baby which is the major cause of cerebral palsy in babies.
+- Oxygen deprivation to the baby which is the major cause of cerebral palsy in babies.

 - Injuries associated with fetal head impaction, placenta or parts of the placenta retained